trimclain/.dotfiles/README.md

 # My Dotfiles

-This repo contains my dotfiles and configs.
-Feel free to use and modify them if you want.</br>
-Shoutout to [Prime](https://github.com/ThePrimeagen) and [TJ](https://github.com/tjdevries).
-There is a lot here written with help of their dotfiles.
-NOTE: Automatic installation with make is written for Debian-based system and was tested on Ubuntu.
+NOTE: Automatic installation with `make` is written for Debian-based systems and was tested on Ubuntu 20.04.

-## Installing Dotfiles
+## How to install

 1. Install git and make:
 ```